milanglacier/yarepl.nvim/README.md

 # Limitations

-- Currently, `yarepl` only supports sending entire lines to REPL.
-This means that no matter what the motion or visual range is, it will always send the whole line to the REPL.
+- Currently, `yarepl` does not support sending block-wise visual selections.
+If a user attempts to send code while in block-wise visual mode, it will automatically fall back to sending the selection line-wise.

 # Acknowledgements